-More than century later, victim given a voice
+More than century later, murder victim given a voice

 Longtime popular merchant Ah Yee was robbed and murdered in 1898.
 His killer was never caught but in 1904, investigators believed Adolph Weber, a young man accused of murdering his entire family, was also responsible for the earlier murder.
 Ah Yee’s slaying led the governor to offer a reward to help close the case.